BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 To scan text:
 * Copy it into your Clipboard and click "Paste."

+To scan an NDEF-encoded NFC:
+* Select "NFC Tag" and point your device at the NFC Tag.

-Note that for these methodologies, **Seed Tool** expects the QR code or the clipboard to contain a [Uniform Resource](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md), a standardized way to encode data in an efficient and self-identifying way.
+Note that for these methodologies, **Seed Tool** expects the QR code, the clipboard, or the NFC Tag to contain a [Uniform Resource](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md), a standardized way to encode data in an efficient and self-identifying way.
 This will usually mean a [`ur:crypto-seed`](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md#cryptographic-seed-crypto-seed).

-Besides using the scan page to import seeds, you can also use it to import SSKR shares (See "Importing SSKR Shares"), to respond to a `ur:crypto-request` (see "Answering Seed Requests"), or to respond to PSBT signing requests (see "Signing PSBTs"), as described below.
+Besides using these various methods on the scan page to import seeds, you can also use it to import SSKR shares (See "Importing SSKR Shares"), to respond to a `ur:crypto-request` (see "Answering Seed Requests"), or to respond to PSBT signing requests (see "Signing PSBTs"), as described below.

 ### Importing a Seed via Cut and Paste